-Okay … so let’s dig into the possible reasons why your dog’s eyes are red.
+Here are 10 possible reasons your dog’s eyes are red.

-Note: If you have a Brachycephalic (flat faced) dog, her eyes stick out more than is healthy.
-This means her eyelids can’t cover and protect the surface of the eye properly.
-So Brachy breeds often develop ulcers that are more chronic.
+Note: If you have a Brachycephalic (flat-faced) breed, her eyes stick out more than is healthy.
+So her eyelids can’t cover and protect the surface of the eye properly, making her subject to eye trauma.
+So Brachy breeds often develop ulcers that are chronic.
 The symptoms may be less obvious.

 If your dog bangs her eye while playing or chasing, you might see some of these symptoms:

-If the cornea isn’t harmed, and the knock isn’t too bad, your dog should recover fairly quickly.
+If there isn’t any corneal damage, and the knock isn’t too bad, your dog should recover fairly quickly.
 The eye should return to normal in 12 to 24 hours.